there are two points I want to make here.

-recent research ("On the Biology of a Large Language Model", Anthropic, 27 March 2025) indicates that LLMs locate thoughts statistically, rather than by performing logical deductions
+recent research ("On the Biology of a Large Language Model", Anthropic, 27 March 2025) indicates that LLMs locate thoughts statistically, rather than by performing logical deductions, even when their self-reported chain of thought describes logic. their description of their own process is itself a plausibility exercise, just like the process itself.

-the only place to look for answers is in the space between us, and this inherently means (1) mutual acknowledgement of the "other", and then (2) together shifting focus to a specific place that we both examine at once.
+to the best of my understanding, the only place to look for the coherent emergence of what-happens-next (whether it feels intelligent or not) is in the space between us, and what-happens-next cannot be deduced in isolation of that relational context. this inherently means (1) mutual, realtime acknowledgement of the "other", and then (2) together shifting focus to a specific place that we both examine at once, comparing notes on what we each find.

 one is reminded of two eyes resolving detail and depth